 With a strong support system or circle of friends and family, you will always have someone to call on.
 They will fortify you as you deal with the challenges and decisions you must handle while developing a strong personality.

 Recharging and replenishing are activities that many introverts need to do in solitude so that they do NOT become overwhelmed.

-Introverts should make every effort to set specific recharge time and opportunity for themselves.
+Introverts should try to set specific recharge times and opportunities for themselves.
 But you must be honest with yourself and never use the need to recharge to avoid interaction or socializing.
 While your solitude is necessary, you have too much to offer to hide out from the world!

-Introverts can have a strong personality too.
+Introverts can have strong personalities too.
 Accept your personality as it is.

 Never isolate yourself out of fear or to escape a challenging situation.
 Never cut off focus and tune out the world.